Sleep Struggles: ADHD and Falling Asleep When Bored

 • Strategies for falling asleep when bored include identifying the root cause of boredom, using relaxation techniques like or progressive muscle relaxation, in activities such as journaling or reading, and creating a pre-bedtime routine.

 • Factors contributing to ADHD sleep difficulties include difficulty concentrating, sensitivity to noise and environmental stimulants, anxiety, and long-term effects such as daytime fatigue, lack of concentration, and mood instability.
-Consistent bedtime routines, limited technology exposure, and avoiding caffeine are key elements in managing these difficulties.
+Consistent bedtime routines, limited technology exposure, and avoiding are key elements in managing these difficulties.

 Causes of ADHD-Related Sleep Struggles